 The first year I was riding, the winter turned out to be a huge learning curve for me.
-I would bundle up with what the gear I have, but it never seemed like enough.
-I live on the Texas gulf coast, and I trail run in a bit varied climates for fun.
+I would bundle up with the gear I have, but it never seemed like enough.
+I live on the Texas gulf coast, and I trail run for fun.
 Surely I have the right combination of clothes to wear under my safety gear.
 I kept getting to work as frozen as a popsicle.
-Learn from my mistakes!!
+Learn from my mistakes and know what to wear when it’s cold on your scooter!!

 To stay warm on your scooter, you will need to focus on layering your clothes.
 Base and insulating layers made with moisture-wicking fabric with top layers that are wind and water-resistant will make for a warmer ride.
 Carry layers to add and keep room in your storage to make sure you can take some off as the day warms up.
 Add in a few accessories to fill in the gaps such as heated handgrips or a windshield.